 How easy is it to switch blend levels?

 It’s easiest if you are strategic when ordering fuel and empty your tank before you’re ready to switch.
 Then your fuel provider can give you the blend level you want.

 But if the weather changes quickly, a good fuel supplier can add fuel to the tank to get you to the blend you want or based on conditions.
 For example, when a polar vortex was forecast to hit the Midwest last winter and temperatures dropped below zero, Chevron Renewable Energy Group fuel services filled up Iowa customers’ tanks with B0 to lower the blend levels, and therefore the cloud points, in their tanks.
 If someone had 40 percent of a B10 tank volume remaining, we were able to add the right blend to get the entire tank to a B5 level.

 That brings up one of the key points in successful cold-weather fueling: Have a supplier that is flexible and can get you what you want when you need it.
 Do they offer distilled biodiesel?
 Different cloud points?
 Will they work with you on your contract rather than locking you in?
 If you have B5 scheduled and it’s a mild winter and you want to take advantage of the performance, operational or other benefits of a higher blend, will they get you B10 or B20?
 These are questions you should ask of your supplier.

 What assistance does Chevron Renewable Energy Group offer?

 We work with our customers to create blending programs based on seasonality and their unique needs.
-These range from detailed plans that change week to week depending on the weather to broad plans that cover an entire season.
+These range from detailed plans that change from week to week depending on the weather to broad plans that can cover an entire season.